lambdaclass/concrete/docs/KNOWN_HOLES.md

-**The remaining hole (burn-down in progress):** std submodules NOT on the `stdMigratedSubmodules` list (`Concrete/Check.lean`) are exempt; listed ones are fully checked. **Tranche 1 (2026-07-02): 384 -> 145 remaining violations; 17 of ~30 modules migrated** (alloc ascii bitset bytes env fs hash libc math mem ordered_set ptr rand sha256 string test writer).
+**The remaining hole (burn-down in progress):** std submodules NOT on the `stdMigratedSubmodules` list (`Concrete/Check.lean`) are exempt; listed ones are fully checked. **Tranche 1+2 (2026-07-02): 384 -> 155 remaining violations; 23 of ~30 modules migrated** (alloc args ascii bitset bytes env fmt fs hash hex libc math mem numeric ordered_set ptr rand set sha256 string test text writer).
 The tranche split cleanly into CHECKER fixes it forced — divergence-aware consumption merges (a diverging branch/arm cannot disagree at the merge point; killed the spurious E0209/E0212/E0205 class, ~63 errors) and field assignment on generic-struct / std-`String` receivers (`self.len = …` in `impl<T> Vec<T>`, wrong E0254, ~45 errors) — and std fixes (115 `let` -> `let mut` declarations, u64/Int counter types).
-Remaining violations in UNMIGRATED modules are semantic — E0286 discarded fallible results in tests, E0208 linear leaks in error paths, E0207 consume-inside-loop shapes (need restructure or a consume-then-diverge exemption) — measured at ~130-145 when tranche 1 closed;
+Remaining 155 violations sit in 7 unmigrated modules (map, ordered_map, slice, parse, net, result, process, option, time, heap, vec, path, deque, io) and are semantic: ~58 E0286 discarded fallible results in tests and ~89 E0208 linear leaks in error paths.
+The E0207 consume-inside-loop class is GONE — tranche 2 added the consume-then-exit exemption (a function-exiting branch may consume outer linears inside a loop; a loop nested inside that branch resets it — `consume_then_return_in_loop.con` / `pressure_err_consume_in_inner_loop.con` pin both sides).
-the new return-path consumption rule (leak on an early `return`) may surface more, so re-inventory at tranche 2 start.
 The gate pins the migrated set (it only grows) and fails loudly if the exemption machinery outlives this disclosure.